How Moss Construction Cut Workplace Injuries by 25% with Intelex EHS Software

 There’s a danger in too much data – collecting what isn’t actionable, he added.

 “Even when we were analog, collecting data on flat files, we didn’t have the ability to make it actionable,” Gerard said.
 “When we started this (digital) process we over-collected data, but it wasn’t actionable.
-Overcollection of data is a burden on the people you’re asking to collect that for you.
+Over-collection of data is a burden on the people you’re asking to collect that for you.
 Make sure that it makes sense.”

-Tips When Adopting New Technology
+Tips for Adopting New Safety Technology

 Changes in technology also require strategy and cultural change.
 Gerard advised the following: